Health Innovation Funding OpportunitiesAugust 24, 2022

-ESRC Research Grant Deadline: Open call
+ESRC Research Grant Applications: Open call

 If you have an excellent idea for a research project, the ESRC have their Research Grants open call.
 Awards ranging from £350,000 to £1 million (100 per cent full Economic Cost (fEC)) can be made to eligible institutions to enable individuals or research teams to undertake anything from a standard research project through to a large-scale survey and other infrastructure or methodological development.